MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 #### Json path

-The [JSON path](https://www.newtonsoft.com/json/help/html/QueryJsonSelectToken.htm) is optional but should be used for arrays or where the object to be used as the data for the adaptive card isn't the root object.
+The [JSON path](https://www.newtonsoft.com/json/help/html/QueryJsonSelectToken.htm) is optional but should be used for arrays or where the object to be used as the data for the Adaptive Card isn't the root object.
 The JSON path should follow the format defined by Newtonsoft.
 This tool can be used.
 You can use the [JSON tool](https://jsonpath.com/) to validate a JSON path is correct given an example JSON token.
-If the JSON path points to an array, then each entry in that array is bound with the adaptive card template and returns as separate results.
+If the JSON path points to an array, then each entry in that array is bound with the Adaptive Card template and returns as separate results.

 **Example**
 Let's say you have the below JSON for a list of products and you want to create a card result for each entry.